Poland's top banker filmed debating policy during vacation

 An activist from the Agrounia farmers union expressed the concerns emotionally to Glapinski when she spotted him at the Baltic Sea resort of Sopot last week, recording the conversation.

-In the video, posted by Agrounia over the weekend, Glapinski calmly advised her to make use of the latest legislation and suspend payment of four installments.
-He assured her that interest rates may be slightly increased just one more time and that next year inflation will be in single digits.
+In the video, posted by Agrounia over the weekend, Glapinski calmly advised her to take advantage of a new law that allows people to delay some monthly payments on bank loans as interest rates climb.
+He assured her that rates may be slightly increased just one more time and that next year inflation will be in single digits.
 They shake hands at the end.

 Glapinski’s wife, Katarzyna, is heard wishing the woman a win in Totolotek, once Poland’s popular lottery that is still often mentioned in such context.